 Assessment, exams and results

-The type and number of assignments you will be required to complete as an OUA student may vary greatly from unit to unit.
-It is important that you consult your unit’s course material for information about assignments and how they are to be submitted.
+The type and number of assignments you will be required to complete as an OUA student may vary greatly from course to course.
+It's important that you consult your course material for information about assignments and how they are to be submitted.

 Your assignments should be received by RMIT on the dates they are due.
 If you need to submit an assignment late, you should notify your tutor before the due date.
 Your tutor will be able to advise whether you will be able to submit your assignment late and the penalties for late submission.

-For further information please refer to OUA exams overview.
+For more information go to OUA exams overview.

-An Alternative Assessment Arrangement (AAA) examination is one in which the OUA Examination Service provides special examination conditions for a student with special needs.
+An Alternative Assessment Arrangement (AAA) examination is one in which the OUA Examination Service provides special examination conditions for a student with a disability, long-term illness or mental health condition.
+These exam adjustments are referred to as Equitable Assessments Arrangements (EAA) at RMIT.

-To find out if you are eligible for an Alternative Assessment Arrangement, please contact Equitable Learning Services (ELS) for further information and request for AAA approval.
+To find out if you are eligible for an Alternative Assessment Arrangement, contact RMIT Equitable Learning Services (ELS) for further information.

 OUA Examination Service will also send you a letter approximately two weeks prior to the examination period, detailing exam arrangements that have been made.
 You must still check the OUA exam timetable online for details and to select/change your preferred examination venue.